mac-crq-113/formacao/README.md

 # formacao

-Simple Java and Spring Boot project to present in some workshops as a introduction to Web Application development.
+Simple Java and Spring Boot backend project to present in some workshops as a introduction to Web Application development.

+To test it with Insomnia import this [file](files/)